Tax Reduction Strategies for High-Income Earners (2022)

 There is no longer an age limit for contributions to a Traditional IRA.

-The limits on deducting long-term care premiums also increased to $5,430 per person for those ages 71 or over and $4,350 for those ages 61 to 70.
+The limits on deducting long-term care premiums also increased to $5,640 per person for those ages 70 or over and $4,520 for those ages 60 to 69.
+This means that a married couple can deduct up to $11,280 in long-term care insurance premiums in 2022.
 Self-employed people can write off 100% of their premiums on Schedule 1 of the 1040.

 Tax deductions can be broken down into two important categories: above the line deductions and below the line deductions.
 The “line” is a reference to your adjusted gross income (AGI).